aggiebrickyard/aggiebrickyard.github.io/_posts/2018-10-01-Call_for_content.md

 ---
-bg: "peek-P1120022.jpg"
+bg: "owl.jpg"
 layout: post
-title:  "Call For Content: Vol V"
+title:  "Call For Content: Vol VII 2018"
 crawlertitle: "Call for content"
-summary: "<b>Please Send Us Something by June 8!</b>"
+summary: "<b>Send Us Something by October 31!</b>"
-date: 2017-05-26
+date: 2018-10-01
 categories: posts
 tags: ['Content Call']
 author: Editors
 ---

-__*All submissions are due by June 8th.
-We're open to anything you'd like to submit!
-In this issue we are exploring topics around teaching and training for the classroom.
-We welcome any submissions or perspectives folks may have on these topics.
-Additionally, we are always interested in research updates, perspectives, field stories, etc. If you have an idea for an article, but you'd like help developing it, please let us know.
-We can work flexibly with deadlines when we're aware an article is being prepared.*__
+__*All submissions are due by October 31st, 2018.*__

+The Brickyard has been on a break for the last couple of months, so we'd like to kick off this academic year with an issue covering just that!
+We are looking for stories revolving around the theme HIATUS.
+We welcome any submissions on this topic, as well as any off-theme content.

+If you have an idea for an article but you're not sure how to develop it, please let us know!
+One of our editors would be happy to work with you.

 # <font color="#002855">The A</font><font color="#C99700">gg</font><font color="#002855">i</font><font color="#C99700">e</font><font color="#002855"> Brickyard</font> Call for Content

 ### Assembling the Blocks of Ecology

-The aGGiE Brickyard provides an opportunity to connect with other students and faculty as well as alumni, donors, and future employers.
-To that end, please see the attached call for content.
-All submissions must be received by **June 8th at 5pm**.

-Please send all submissions to the Aggie Brickyard Editors at **_brickyardeditors @ gmail.com_**.
-In addition to the content that we’re calling for below, feel free to submit anything that you think is worth reading.
+Please use [_*this submission form*_](https://docs.google.com/forms/d/e/1FAIpQLSdNVxWXlcDyvp8kfgLxzR5ox8_SUOQSplcUyMtnMYH68inw1Q/viewform) for all submissions.
+If you encounter any problems, contact the Aggie Brickyard Editors at **_brickyardeditors @ gmail.com_**.

+We accept submissions in any of the following categories, and will consider other formats as well.
+Send us anything you want to share with us!

 #### Research Spotlight